In The East"

 GIRL ON THE RED RIVER SHORE - thanks to Tim Dunn for confirming

-that there is indeed a copyrighted Dylan song with this title.
+that there was indeed a copyrighted Dylan song with this title.
 THE

 GIRL ON THE RED RIVER SHORE is listed in John A. Lomax & Alan